Intrepid travelers who want to experience the nature and beauty of Africa should put a Serengeti National Park Safari at the top of their list.

 When the “all clear” signal is sounded – usually the harsh braying of one or more zebra – the animals quickly jump into the water and swim across in a continuous stream.

-Bird watching enthusiasts will also have a lot to experience in Serengeti National Park.
-They will find that Serengeti-Mara ecosystem hosts over 500 distinct species of birds, half of which are confined to Serengeti National Park.
+Bird-watching enthusiasts will also have a lot to experience in Serengeti National Park.
+They will find that the Serengeti-Mara ecosystem hosts over 500 distinct species of birds, half of which are confined to Serengeti National Park.

 They can also experience five bird species that are found nowhere else in the world.
 Serengeti is one of Africa’s major Endemic Bird Areas – important habitats earmarked for bird conservation.